Mandarin Chinese: Finals

 Most Mandarin dialects have three medial glides, /j/, /w/ and /ɥ/ (spelled i, u and ü in pinyin), though their incidence varies.

 The medial /w/, is lost after apical initials in several areas.

 Thus Southwestern Mandarin has /tei/ "correct" where the standard language has dui /twei/.

 Southwestern Mandarin also has /kai kʰai xai/ in some words where the standard has jie qie xie /tɕjɛ tɕʰjɛ ɕjɛ/.
 This is a stereotypical feature of southwestern Mandarin, since it is so easily noticeable.
 E.g. hai "shoe" for standard xie, gai "street" for standard jie.

 Mandarin dialects typically have relatively few vowels.
 Syllabic fricatives, as in standard zi and zhi, are common in Mandarin dialects, though they also occur elsewhere.

 The Middle Chinese off-glides /j/ and /w/ are generally preserved in Mandarin dialects, yielding several diphthongs and triphthongs in contrast to the larger sets of monophthongs common in other dialect groups (and some widely scattered Mandarin dialects).

 The Middle Chinese coda /m/ was still present in Old Mandarin, but has merged with /n/ in the modern dialects.
 In some areas (especially the southwest) final /ŋ/ has also merged with /n/.
 This is especially prevalent in the rhyme pairs -en/-eng /ən əŋ/ and -in/-ing /in iŋ/.
-As a result, jīn "gold" and jīng "capital" merge in those dialects.
+As a result, "gold" and "capital" merge in those dialects.

 The Middle Chinese final stops have undergone a variety of developments in different Mandarin dialects (see Tones below).
 In Lower Yangtze dialects and some north-western dialects they have merged as a final glottal stop.
 In other dialects they have been lost, with varying effects on the vowel.
 As a result, Beijing Mandarin and Northeastern Mandarin underwent more vowel mergers than many other varieties of Mandarin.
 For example:

 R-coloring, a characteristic feature of Mandarin, works quite differently in the southwest.
 Whereas Beijing dialect generally removes only a final /j/ or /n/ when adding the rhotic final -r /ɻ/, in the southwest the -r replaces nearly the entire rhyme.